Help this page grow!

 Dori Weinstein '89 wrote Sliding into the New Year (Yotzeret Publishing, 2011), the first book in the YaYa & YoYo series.
 Fifth-grader Ellie (YaYa) Silver has been waiting all summer to visit the town's new water park.
 Her best friend, Megan, invites her to go, but twin brother, Joel (YoYo), points out that Megan is going on Rosh Hashanah.

-Jennifer Wichman '95, who writes under the pen name J.J.
-Johnson, is the author of the novel The Theory of Everything (Peachtree Publishers, 2012).
+Jennifer (Johnson) Wichman '95, who writes under the pen name J.J.
+Johnson, is the author of the novels This Girl is Different (Peachtree Publishers, 2011), The Theory of Everything (Peachtree Publishers, 2012), and Believarexic (Peachtree Publishers, 2015).

 Fred Williams ‘86 wrote Fight Back Against Unfair Debt Collection Practices (FT Press, 2010), a first-hand look inside a dark corner of the financial industry.